 If you can’t make a session

 The weekly time we agree for your therapy is your financial responsibility; therefore you agree to pay for your appointment, as long as our therapy arrangement stands, whether or not you choose to attend.
 However, if you can’t make a session, and if our schedules align, we may be able to reschedule to a different day/time that week.
 I will make every effort to find a time for you.
-You are also allotted two “free” cancellations per year.
+You are also allotted three “free” cancellations per year.
 I will let you know of my planned holiday breaks in advance.

 An alternative might be that we communicate by email instead.
 I would expect to spend a total of around 50-60 minutes per week on this.

 In the event of either of us being unable to attend or continue the therapy, we each undertake to let the other know wherever possible.
 If I don’t hear from you within a reasonable time, around a week, I will email you to check out if you are alright.